puppetlabs/puppetlabs-peadm/documentation/upgrade.md

 ## Usage

 The `peadm::upgrade` plan requires as input the version of PE to upgrade to, and the names of each PE infrastructure host.
-Master, replica, compilers, etc.
+Primary, replica, compilers, etc.

 The following is an example parameters file for upgrading an Extra Large architecture deployment of PE 2019.0.1 to PE 2019.2.2.